DaveThw/davethw.github.io/_posts/2019-03-04-installing-jekyll.md

 gem 'github-pages', group: :jekyll_plugins
 ```

+## Install Jekyll and other dependencies

-Then install Jekyll and other dependencies from the GitHub Pages gem:
+Install Jekyll and other dependencies from the GitHub Pages gem:
 ```shell
 ~/websites/davethw.github.io $ bundle install
 Fetching gem metadata from https://rubygems.org/...........